KenKundert/nestedtext/doc/common_mistakes.rst

     ...     print(e.get_message())
     ...     print(e.get_codicil()[0])
     invalid indentation.
-An indent may only follow a dictionary or list item that does not have its own value.
+An indent may only follow a dictionary or list item that does not already have a value.
        4 «    address: Home»
        5 «        > 3636 Buffalo Ave»
               ▲